digital-york/orchid-unclaimed/README.md

 ## Usage

-1. Convert the report to CSV leaving the header row in place (the app skips this)
+1. Convert the report to CSV leaving the header row in place (the app skips this).
 2. Name it orcids.csv
 3. Copy it into the application folder.
 4. Retrieve the ORCID client id and client secret from LastPass.